 iWork is a suite of built-in Apple apps.
-Use Pages for documents, Keynote for presentations, and Numbers for spreadsheets.
+Use Pages for documents, Numbers for spreadsheets, and Keynote for presentations.

 Create and design documents

+Visualize your data with spreadsheets

 Build compelling presentations

-Visualize your data with spreadsheets

 Convert your iWork files to Microsoft

 Office documents

 Invite coworkers to collaborate on documents in real time

 And the same Microsoft apps you've been using at work are available on your Mac - view, create, and edit

 documents, spreadsheets, and presentations with Word, Excel, and PowerPoint.
-Ask your IT administrator if your organisation has a subscription for Microsoft 365.
+Ask your IT administrator if your organization has a subscription for Microsoft 365.

 Microsoft Word for Mac

 Microsoft Excel for Mac

 Microsoft PowerPoint for Mac

+Create and annotate PDF files

 Preview is a built-in app that lets you view and annotate PDFs, fill out and sign forms, and mark up images.
 When you're done, share your file, export a password-protected PDF, or save images in a variety of file types.

 Annotate a PDF

 Combine files into a PDF

 Combine PDFs

 Use Markup tools to annotate files

 Add, delete, or move PDF pages

 Password-protect a PDF

 Fill out and sign PDF forms

 Export PDFs and images